chrissarmstrong/seeking-manifold/content/Running Thoughts/index.md

 draft: false
 tags:
 ---
 This is a drop zone for a running collection of miscellaneous thoughts.
-Many of which occurred to me while *actually running*.
+Some of which occurred to me while *actually running*.